0xbow-io/asp-aztec-bridge/README.md

 ## What is a portal?
 A portal in the Aztec ecosystem is a crucial interface that facilitates communication between Layer 1 (L1) and a specific contract on Aztec's Layer 2 (L2).
 It serves as a dedicated bridge, enabling bidirectional message passing between these two layers.

-## Components
+## Main Components
-* A **Token Portal** is a solidity contract on L1
+* **Token Portal** is a solidity contract on L1
-* A **Token Bridge** is a aztec-nr contract on L2
+* **Token Bridge** is a aztec-nr contract on L2
-* A **TypeScript** application that can call the methods on the contracts and communicate with the sandbox.
+* **TypeScript** application that can call the methods on the contracts and communicate with the sandbox
+* **Noir circuits** are zero knowledge circuits that can be used to prove certain properties about the transactions

 ### Directory Structure
 ```
 .
 ├── docs  // Contains the documentation for the project
 └──  packages
-      ├── aztec-contracts  // Contains the L2 contracts
+      ├── aztec-contracts  // Contains the Aztec L2 contracts
       ├── src  // Contains the TS application
-      ├── l1-contracts  // Contains the L1 contracts
+      ├── l1-contracts  // Contains the Ethereum L1 contracts
       └── circuits  // Contains the Noir circuits

 ```